-How to Build a Computer for 4K Video Editing
+How to Build a Computer for 4K or 8K Video Editing

 The best way to get a good computer for video editing on a budget almost always is to build it yourself.